solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/docs/UserGuide.md

 format.
    - `developer_uuid (or) reviewer_uuid : developer_name (or) reviewer_name`

-4. After applying filters in the json file.
+4. After configuring filters in the `server-config.json` file.
 Re run the application.

 ### Steps to get developer uuid